 As soon as you properly expand the “human” category, the absurdity of the notion that our brains are wired to ignore climate change becomes apparent.
 For many decades now, the full diversity of Indigenous peoples of the planet have been the most vocal and vociferous campaigners against global environmental destruction and climate change5.
 Their lifeways, and those of their ancestors, unambiguously demonstrate a human capacity to live rich lives with care and respect for the world’s biodiversity.
 And these ways of being long pre-date the appearance of so-called civilisation and are, therefore, far more representative of our evolutionary past than industrialised society.

-There’s no doubt that the construction of “human” facts based on extremely narrow and “modern” conceptions of humanity has been harmful.
-Not only does it unfairly tar the hundreds of millions of humans living sustainable lives outside of industrialised civilisation with our ecocidal brush, but it also gives us an overly pessimistic view of human nature, one that obscures the important truth that humans have lived harmoniously with nature for thousands of generations, and that within us all is the potential to do so again.
+There’s no doubt that the environmental discourse arising from colonial conceptions of humanity has been harmful.
+Not only does it unfairly tar the hundreds of millions of humans living sustainable lives beyond industrialised civilisation with our ecocidal brush, often with devastating consequences for their livelihoods6, but it also gives us an overly pessimistic view of human nature, one that obscures the important truth that humans have lived harmoniously with nature for thousands of generations, and that within us all is the potential to do so again.
 Without this understanding, we’re stuck with the false belief that we’re fighting innate tendencies, and gloomy narratives, like those at the top of this article, will inevitably prevail.

 My message to Sir David and George is this: ditch the despair and use your platforms to amplify the inspirational model of humanity provided to us by IPLCs.
 Fight against the political, social and economic forces in industrialised societies that move us away from their example, things like private ownership, individualism, alienation from nature and food, inequality, and greed.
 Fight for the promotion of their cultural values and ways of being in our society such as the importance of sacred land, gender egalitarianism, communal living, decolonisation, ecological relationality, other-than-human agency and indigenous knowledge systems.
 Most importantly, fight for the recognition, demarcation, protection, and expansion of their territories.
 Wherever there is indigenous-led conservation, we find thriving ecosystems.